 Presidential Election Predictions, Are They Accurate? | Predicting Elections 2020

-Making Sense of Presidential Election Predictions for 2020
+Presidential Election Predictions for 2020

 We are often asked to predict the future in politics—especially when it comes to Presidential Election Predictions However, being a political consultant does not mean being the best judge of what will happen on Election Day.
 We are determined to help our candidates win, and that can make us less objective in predicting electoral odds than we should be.
 In other words, wanting to win is not always a predictor of actually winning.
 Check out our podcast on presidential election predictions.